-Services Case Management, Adult Protective Service Investigation Management, Long term Care Screenings and Assessments for service eligibility and Guardianship management.
-The system will replace the Department of Social Services Adult Services Adult Protective Services system by 2018.
+Use of the ASAPS case management system as a series of modules of No Wrong Door will improve Adult Services Case Management, Adult Protective Service Investigation Management, Long term Care Screenings and Assessments for service eligibility and Guardianship management.
+Reporting of Adult Protective Services investigations to DARS federal partners will be more accurate.
+The system will replace the Department of Social Services Adult Services Adult Protective Services system in 2018.